 Maintenance and Migration

-It should be noted that many of the Cloud Platforms such as AWS and Azure provide their own methods for upgrading container deployments, and those methods should be used and the documentation for such processes will be provided by the Cloud Platforms.
-Because of this, this section will describe how to upgrade a local deployment of the Form.io platform.
+Many cloud providers, such as AWS and Azure, offer their own methods for upgrading container deployments.
+Refer to the cloud provider's documentation for the container upgrade procedure.
+This section will describe how to upgrade a local deployment of the Form.io Platform.

-Before upgrading, it should be noted that the Form.io platform is a "stateless" system, which means that each of the containers provided by Form.io does not maintain any files, sessions, or any other data that would "go away" between upgrades.
-Because of this, you can consider each deployment as an ephemeral system that can be removed from the load balancer without any effect on the stability of the overall system (if more than one instance resides behind a load balancer).
-It is for this reason, that Form.io recommends that all non-development environments contain more than a single container instance behind a load balancer so that updates can be performed in a "rolling" fashion where each container is removed from the load-balancer, updated, and then added back into the load balancer once the update is complete.
+Please note before upgrading that the Form.io Platform is a "stateless" system.
+Each of the containers provided by Form.io does not maintain any files, sessions, or any other data that would be lost between upgrades.
+It is a best practice that all non-development environments contain multiple container instances behind a load balancer.
+When the Form.io Platform is deployed in multiple instances behind a load balancer, each deployment is an ephemeral system that can be removed without any effect on the stability of the overall deployment.
+This allows updates to be performed in a "rolling" fashion where each container is removed from the load-balancer, updated, and then added back into the load balancer once the update is complete.

 At times, servers can get in a bad state when multiple instances are behind a load balancer and software is upgraded synchronously.
 Perform software upgrades one instance at a time to avoid any potential issues.